-The associated costs of staging such a large public event are covered by the payment of entry fees.
-This means we rely on fantastic individuals like you to get involved and help raise much-needed funds for the 3,700 Queenslanders living with multiple sclerosis (MS).
+We rely on fantastic individuals like you to get involved and help raise much-needed funds for the 4,000 Queenslanders living with multiple sclerosis (MS).

 MS is one of the most common diseases of the central nervous system.
 It may affect the brain, spinal cord and optic nerve and impacts more young people in Australia than any other chronic neurological disease.
 The term multiple sclerosis means ‘many scars’ and depending on where those scars (lesions) develop, they result in various symptoms.

-All money raised by our participants in the MS Brissie to the Bay bike ride goes towards changing the lives of people with MS. We provide programs and support for people living with MS including social support programs, physio, exercise and occupational therapy, counselling, attendant care in private homes and support workers across Queensland.
+All money raised by our participants in the MS Brissie to the Bay 30 for 30 challenge goes towards changing the lives of people with MS. We provide programs and support for people living with MS including social support programs, physio, exercise and occupational therapy, counselling, attendant care in private homes and support workers across Queensland.

 Click here to meet some inspirational people who received the devastating news of an MS diagnosis, how MS Queensland support them and hear what motivates them to live each day with positivity.